Skip to content

 The full picture

-The city's appeal begins with its aesthetics.
+The city’s appeal begins with its aesthetics.
 Copenhagen is a visual feast: the candy-coloured 17th-century townhouses lining Nyhavn harbour, the copper-green spires and towers of the old city, the clean lines of modern Danish architecture, and the carefully designed public spaces that make the entire city feel like an outdoor gallery.
-Every corner offers a potential wedding photo backdrop.
+Every corner offers a potential wedding photograph, and the quality of Scandinavian light — soft, golden, and lingering in summer — is a photographer’s dream.

 The culinary experience alone justifies choosing Copenhagen.
-The city has more Michelin stars per capita than almost any other European capital, and even non-Michelin restaurants serve food that would be celebrated anywhere.
+The city boasts more Michelin stars per capita than almost any other European capital, and even non-Michelin restaurants serve food that would be celebrated anywhere.
 The New Nordic cuisine movement — seasonal, local, beautifully presented — translates perfectly to wedding menus.
-From a candlelit reception in a converted warehouse serving a seven-course tasting menu to a casual smørrebrød lunch in a harbour-side restaurant, Copenhagen's food scene ensures your wedding dinner will be extraordinary.
+Copenhagen’s airport (CPH) is a major Scandinavian hub with direct flights from across Europe, North America, and Asia, and it sits just 15 minutes from the city centre by metro, making it exceptionally convenient for international guests.

 Legal